 The typical breast reduction technique is performed by making an incision around the areola.
 The incision is extended downward to the base of the breast where it joins with a horizontal incision in the crease.
 The incision below the areola forms an upside-down T.

 Another method of breast reduction is vertical mammoplasty.
 A vertical mammoplasty is the best way, in Dr. English’s opinion, to lift and/or reduce a breast with less scarring while achieving a more aesthetically pleasing outcome.
 This style of procedure was and has been championed by female breast surgeons for these very reasons.
 The traditional techniques usually left a large “boat anchor” scar on each breast while this newer procedure leaves, in the majority of cases, a “lollipop” scar.
 This translates to approximately nine to 12 inches of incisional scar left off of each breast when utilizing the vertical mammoplasty technique.
-At the English Plastic and Cosmetic Surgery Center, Dr. English has used this type of procedure almost exclusively for the past several years and has found the long-term results and patient satisfaction much improved.
-The trade-offs are that the breasts may look distorted early on while the swelling subsides and the incisions heal.
+At English Plastic and Cosmetic Surgery Center, Dr. English has used this type of procedure almost exclusively for the past several years and has found the long-term results and patient satisfaction much improved.
+The trade-off is that the breasts may look distorted early on while the swelling subsides and the incisions heal.
 This usually lasts several days to a few weeks.
 However, patients are willing to accept this inconvenience in order to limit their length of scars and obtain a more natural appearance.